-In 1892, an American journalist named Elizabeth Banks launched the ultimate social experiment.
+In Adventures of an American Girl in Victorian London by Elizabeth L. Banks, it’s 1892, an American journalist named Elizabeth Banks launched the ultimate social experiment.
 She lived side by side with the people of Victorian England working in all manners of jobs from street sweeper to maid for some of the most demanding matrons in London.
 She also posed as an heiress to get the perspective of the elite.
 Adventures of an American Girl inLondon was originally published in 1894.Continue reading Adventures of an American Girl in Victorian London by Elizabeth L. Banks

 Alonzo Fields started working in the White House in 1931 and was the head butler for the four Presidents — Hoover, Roosevelt, Truman and Eisenhower.
-My 21 Years in the White House is a look through the eyes of a man keenly aware of the unique position he held and with nearly unlimited access at crucial points in U.S. history and his encounters with the world leaders that visited.
+My 21 Years in the White House by Alonzo Fields is a look through the eyes of a man keenly aware of the unique position he held and with nearly unlimited access at crucial points in U.S. history and his encounters with the world leaders that visited.
 Continue reading My 21 Years in the White House by Alonzo Fields

-Over the years, Karen Tintori got hints of matters that no one in the family would talk about.
+In Unto the Daughters: The Legacy of an Honor Killing in a Sicilian-American Family by Karen Tintori, the author writes about hints of matters that no one in the family would talk about.
 When the sister became the “one they got rid of” as a result of her aunt’s slip of the tongue, Tintori felt compelled to pursue the secret that her family had kept for many years.
 The author takes the reader on the process from innocent genealogy research to a deep secret uncovered.

 If you are looking for books dealing with human rights, check out those that have been reviewed on this homepage.
 Our main post with an overview of books and movies were reviewed for human rights day 2016 will be published later.
 At the moment, enjoy the Rabid Reader’s Book List for Human Rights Day 2016 and make sure to visit this site later.